meeshkan/hmt/README.md

 ## Contributing

-Thanks for wanting to contribute!
-Take a look at our [development guide](#development) for notes on how to develop the package locally.
+Thanks for your interest in contributing!
+Please take a look at our [development guide](#development) for notes on how to develop the package locally.
+A great way to start contributing is to file an [issue](https://github.com/meeshkan/meeshkan/issue) or make a [pull request](https://github.com/meeshkan/meeshkan/pulls).

 Please note that this project is governed by the [Meeshkan Community Code of Conduct](https://github.com/Meeshkan/code-of-conduct).
 By participating in this project, you agree to abide by its terms.